isabella232/primetime.en/help/digital-rights-management/aaxs-protecting-content/content-setting-up-the-sdk/content-setting-up-the-dev-env.md

 snippet: y
 ---

-# Setting up the development environment{#setting-up-the-development-environment}
+# Setting up the development environment {#setting-up-the-development-environment}

 To set up the Adobe® Access™ for use, copy files from the DVD.
 These files include JAR files containing code, certificates, and third-party classes.
 In addition, request a certificate from Adobe Systems Incorporated.
 You will be issued multiple credentials used to protect the integrity of packaged content, licenses, and communication between the client and server.